ayushi-gajendra/buenos-aires-subway-statistics/README.md

 * #### Summary of Histogram:

-  * **Purpose:** The chart shows that most recorded hours had relatively low passenger counts (tall bars on the left), while high-traffic peak moments were much less frequent.
-It groups the number of passengers into ranges (called **bins**) to show the overall distribution of ridership rather than individual data points.
+    * **Purpose:** The chart shows that most recorded hours had relatively low passenger counts, while high-traffic peak moments were much less frequent.
+It groups the passengers into **40 specific ranges (bins)** to provide a detailed view of ridership density.
     * **X-Axis (Horizontal):** Represents the **volume of passengers** per hour.
-The left side shows low numbers (quiet periods), and the right side shows high numbers (rush hour).
+The left side shows quiet periods, while the right side shows extreme rush hour peaks.
     * **Y-Axis (Vertical):** Represents the **frequency**, or how many hours in the dataset fell into those specific passenger ranges.
-  * **The Findings:** The chart typically shows a **skewed distribution**.
-This means that most recorded hours had relatively low passenger counts (tall bars on the left), while the high-traffic peak moments were much less frequent (short bars on the right).
+    * **The Findings:** The data shows a **right-skewed distribution**.
+Most hours fall in the lower volume range (tall bars on the left), confirming that the subway system operates at "extreme load" for only a small percentage of its total operating time.

 ---